We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Befrienders Worldwide.
 This international crisis helpline network can help you find a local helpline.

-BetterHelp may be the right choice for you if:
+BetterHelp might be the right choice for you if:

-Talkspace may be the right choice for you if:
+Talkspace might be the right choice for you if:

 • You need insurance coverage for your therapy.

-• You want your mental health care professional to be able to diagnose your condition or prescribe medication.
+• You want to have access to a licensed psychiatric mental health care professional who can diagnose your condition and prescribe medication.

-• You’d prefer to choose between three potential therapists rather than being assigned one.
+• You’d prefer to choose among several potential therapists rather than being assigned one.

 The differences between BetterHelp and Talkspace are really in the details.
 Both offer similar services at similar prices.